 Mineral Wool Insulation

-Mineral wool insulation is the dependable choice for those wanting to reduce sound and heat transmission in their homes.
+Mineral wool insulation, also known as known as mineral fiber or mineral cotton, is the dependable choice for those wanting to reduce sound and heat transmission in their homes.
 Not only does it absorb sound energy, but it also saves energy whilst improving the acoustic and thermal performance of walls, floors and roofs.
 Aside from its insulating properties it also provides excellent in-built fire protection.

 Find Out More About Our Types of Mineral Wool Insulation